mwmuller/wsl-local-env/wsl2-localenv/README.md

 ### Check Docker
  To ensure docker was installed correctly, run ```sudo docker run hello-world```.
  You should receive ```Hello from Docker!```

+### Troubleshooting (Added at the top)
+    Depending on the Distro you selected, the install scripts will fail.
+You may need to convert then to unix from dos.
+    Use the following commands to do so:
+    1) Run ```apt-get install dos2unix``` to download dos2unix
+    2) Convert all scripts with ```dos2unix.ece install* docker/docker*``` This should convert all 6 scripts
+    3) Re-run the effected scripts.